Russia vetoes extension of Syria gas attacks probe

 It was the tenth time that Russia has used its veto power to stop council action that targeted its ally Syria.

-Russia and the United States had put forward rival draft resolutions on renewing for a year the mandate of the Joint Investigative Mechanism (JIM), but Russia withdrew its text over a procedural measure.
+Russia and the United States had put forward rival draft resolutions on renewing for a year the mandate of the Joint Investigative Mechanism (JIM), tasked with identifying the perpetrators of chemical attacks.

-Eleven of the council's 15 members voted in favour of the US-drafted resolution, while Egypt and China abstained.
-Bolivia joined Russia in voting against the measure.
+After Moscow vetoed the US draft resolution, the Russian-drafted measure failed to garner the nine votes required for adoption.

 Addressing the council, US Ambassador Nikki Haley assailed the veto as a "deep blow", saying "Russia has killed the investigative mechanism which has overwhelming support of this council."